-And my mother would chip in: “In our ancestral homes, the workers used to be given lunch and dinner in the verandah.
+And my mother would chip in.“In our ancestral homes, the workers used to be given lunch and dinner in the veranda.
 I don’t want to be sitting in somebody else’s place and eat like a worker.”

 “But ma, we are paying them.
 They aren’t giving us food because we can’t afford it.”
-But my arguments never reached the intended conclusions.
+My arguments never reached the intended conclusions.

-By 1995 I had started going to college and started meeting richer kids.
-Now, I started hearing stories from my friends on how they visited such-and-such restaurant and had family bonding time.
+By 1995 I was attending college and started meeting richer kids.
+I started hearing stories from my friends on how they visited such-and-such restaurant and had great family bonding time.

 “You know Santosh’s whole family of eight visited Pandian Hotel for a buffet.”

 “Isn’t buffet where you go and pick up your own food?”
 My mother would ask.
 “How distasteful,” she would add.

 “Imagine…what kind of a host wouldn’t serve you food where you are sitting?
 It is as if saying go-there-is-your-food go-get-it.”